RayHightower/RayHightower.com/_posts/2016-04-11-comparing-ruby-c-and-go.markdown

 Ruby found the correct result, `184756`, in just over three seconds.

-_Update_: In the comments below, `rbhander` observed that we can write the brute force Ruby solution without the `chars` method.
+_Update (14Apr2016)_: In the comments below, `rbhander` observed that we can write the brute force Ruby solution without the `chars` method.
 It works, and it saves time:

 ~~~ ruby